code-423n4/docs/roles/wardens/signal.md

 We use the following threshold:

 - signal >= 0.68
-- participated in at least 3 contests
+- participated in at least 3 audits
 - submitted at least 5 findings

 If your submissions meet this threshold, then they will be submitted directly to the sponsor team.
 Otherwise, they will be held for validation.